SNG Examines the Economic Impacts of a Locally Owned Network

-In advance of SNG’s announcement next month of an exciting new offering called the Broadband Benefits Assessment, SNG’s analysis was featured in the pre-Broadband Summit issue of Broadband Communities.
-The Ammon assessment is featured in Michael Curri’s article, “A Local Ownership Approach to Broadband.”
-SNG takes a deep dive on a case example (Ammon, ID) and the benefits.
-It’s a deep dive to explain how this unique new model pays for itself, saves the municipality, businesses, and households money, and pays for itself.
+In advance of SNG’s announcement next month of an exciting new offering called the Economic Feasibility Assessment, SNG’s analysis was featured in the pre-Broadband Summit issue of Broadband Communities Magazine.
+Included in Michael Curri’s article, “A Local Ownership Approach to Broadband” is a deep dive on a case example (Ammon, ID) and the benefits.
+It’s a deep dive to explain how a locally owned network can pay for itself, saving the municipality, businesses, and households money.

-- Potential municipal cost reductions compared to existing broadband costs.
+- Municipal cost reductions compared to prior broadband and telecommunications costs.

-- Cost benefits for community anchor institutions (schools, libraries, hospitals, government buildings) compared to prior broadband and telecommunications costs.
+- Cost reductions for community anchor institutions (schools, libraries, hospitals, government buildings) compared to prior broadband and telecommunications costs.

 - Cost savings for households and the accompanying consumer surplus for local spending.